All you Need to Know to Start Trading CFD

 Now, investors involved in currency trading look at many different factors that could potentially affect the value of each currency, and they speculate how these factors will affect the value of those currencies.
 If a trader thinks that the currency’s value will increase, they’ll buy that currency.
 Conversely, if they think the value of a currency will decrease, they’ll sell it instead.

-Now, when you’re trading forex, you’ll be trading currency pairs.
+Now, when you’re trading cfd, you’ll be trading currency pairs.
 So, two different currencies will be involved, and you’ll be speculating about their value in relation to each other.

 For example, an investor may believe that the value of the Euro will depreciate against the value of the British Pound, because of an imminent data release.
 So, the investor would sell the Euro, believing its value will fall, and buy the British Pound simultaneously, believing its value will rise.
 If the investor is correct, then he or she will make a profit!